hbzhou/sharedtype/README.md

 A lightweight, fast, flexible solution to share Java types and constants in Typescript.

 ## Why?
-SharedType uses Java annotation processing + templating.
+SharedType is lightweight and fast.
+The only source code dependency is `@SharedType` annotation.
 Here's a speed comparison:

 ## Alternatives